Find helpful resources, answers and information for University of Michigan-Dearborn alumni.

 - Use of the on-campus Computer Center at yearly rates

-- Email forwarding using a "@umich.edu" address
+- Email forwarding or access using a "@umich.edu" address

 - Fieldhouse and Wellness Center privileges with assigned charges